 The basic idea behind recursive subdivision is to create a smooth limit function by infinite refinement of an initial piecewise-linear function (see Fig. 1).
-Usually, this process is divided into two steps: a splitting step, which introduces new vertices and a so-called "averaging" step, which computes new positions for the vertices (usually by interpolation).
+Usually, this process is devided into two steps: a splitting step, which introduces new vertices and an averaging or interpolating step, which computes new positions for the vertices.
 In case of linear schemes, the new positions are linear combinations of the positions from the previous iteration.
 If the positions of the initial vertices remain unchanged, the subdivision scheme is called interpolating, otherwise it is approximating.
 Uniform subdivision applies the same splitting and averaging rule to all vertices.
 Some non-uniform schemes are able to adapt their rules to local characteristics of the piecewise-linear function.
 Stationary schemes use the same rules for all iterations.
-A comprehensive overview of subdivision techniques is given in [23].
+A comprehensive overview of subdivision techniques is given in [16].